USAFA-ECE/ece281-book/_sources/ICE/ICE7.md

-# ICE 7: RISC-V Coding
+# ICE 7: RISC-V LED Demo

 Time to get your hands dirty with RISC-V Assembly Programming!